Technigo/project-movies/README.md

 # Project Movies 🎬

-The aim of the project was to build a multi-page movie site using Movie DB API.
-We fetch a list of movies, display them on the landing page, and link it to a movie detail page.
+This is a multi-page movie site built using Movie DB API.
+It fetches a list of movies, displays them on the landing page, and links it to a movie detail page.

-We created a version that shows the Popular Movies on the landing page and on each movie detail page we have also fetched and displayed Similar Movies.
-In addition we implemented a Loading page to show while the fetch is being processed and a Not Found page for when a movie request does not match anything in the database.
+The application shows the most Popular Movies on the landing page and on each movie detail page it also displays Similar Movies.
+In addition a 'Loading page' was created to show while the fetch is being processed and a 'Not Found page' for when a movie request does not match anything in the database.

 ## What have I learned 💡